Sammy Basso

-Sammy Basso (1 December 1995 – 5 October 2024) was an Italian biologist, patient of progeria and one of the oldest known survivors of the disease.
+Sammy Basso (1 December 1995 – 5 October 2024) was an Italian biologist with progeria, and one of the oldest known survivors of the disease.
 Basso also took part in clinical trials for which he carried out research.

 Early life and education

 Basso was born in 1995 in Schio, Italy, and grew up in Tezze sul Brenta, a small town near Venice.
 At the age of 2, he was diagnosed with progeria, also known as Hutchinson-Gilford syndrome, a rare genetic disorder that accelerates aging.
 In the world a mere 130 cases of progeria have been recognized.
 From the age of 5, he was a friend of Sam Berns, a person with the same condition.
 Despite the challenges, his family encouraged him to attend school and participate in everyday activities.
 He earned a master's degree in molecular biology, contributing to significant research efforts aimed at understanding and treating the disease.